AlexPedre/TrenoLEGO/html/README.md

 - **img**
   image directory.
 It includes images in *ico*, *svg* and *png* formats.
 - **js**
-  JavaScript library directory.
-In the future, it will contain JavaScript libraries used to extend the features of TrenoLEGO.
+  JavaScript directory.
+It contains JavaScript used in the *Html* pages of TrenoLEGO graphic interface.
-  Currently, it contains only the Acorn library (not yet in use), which is intended to support the implementation of scripting capabilities.
 - **mus**
   music directory.
 It contains *MIDI* files.
 - **snd**